Hammond’s 2 TD runs help Air Force beat Fresno State 43-24

 AIR FORCE ACADEMY, Colo.
+(AP) — Once Air Force got its ground game going, Fresno State had nowhere to go, run or pass.

-(AP) — Donald Hammond III ran for two touchdowns and threw for another, Kyle Johnson returned an interception for a score and Air Force pulled away in the second half to beat Fresno State 43-24 Saturday night.
+Donald Hammond III ran for two touchdowns and threw for another, Kyle Johnson returned an interception for a score and Air Force pulled away in the second half to beat Fresno State 43-24 Saturday night.

+“It was the tale of two halves,” said Air Force coach Troy Calhoun, whose squad blanked the Bulldogs in the second half with an opportunistic defense and an offense that hung on to the ball with an effective running attack.

+Air Force kept the Bulldogs bottled up on their side of the field throughout the second half.

 Ben Waters caught a 53-yard touchdown pass from Hammond, who also ran for a 2-point conversion.
 Timothy Jackson ran 2 yards and Taven Birdow 3 yards for additional scores for Air Force (4-2, 2-1 Mountain West), which has won its last three meetings against the Bulldogs.
 Jackson led the Falcons’ rushing attack with 117 yards on 20 carries.
 Hammond ran for 37 yards and completed 2 of 3 passes for 81 yards.